alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

   system set in `~~system` or the one in your clipboard.
 The former way is usually used by other commands to not interfere with your clipboard.
 * `[relog;reset] to [open;solo]`: Relogs to Open or Solo mode, respectively.
+* `restart from Desktop`: Quits the game and restarts from an open launcher by clicking the play button.
 * `set […] filter`: Sets a nav panel filter setting.
 See the command or just try different things for what is possible.
 You need to clear filters and hover over the filter button, then run this.